for-giobbe/PAINT/markdowns/part_2.md

-# trascriptome assembly & filtering
+# trascriptomes assembly & filtering

 ---

-the rationale here is that
-we assembled and mapped reads on every transcripts - but then excluded those of contaminants origin from abundance tables, so that	they won't mess	up with	downstream gene expression analyses.
-Yet through this approach we minimized the possibility of reads misalignment.
+the rationale here is to carry out the assembly using the filtered reads and then find possible contaminants (virus, bacteria, _etc_) in order to subsequentlyexclude them from abundance tables, Through this approach - suggested [here](https://groups.google.com/g/trinityrnaseq-users/c/P2Ry72h_puQ/m/LpJ8OLzuBAAJ) by Brian Haas - we mimize the possibility of reads misalignment while removing possible contaminats from the differential expression step.

 ---